DhruvBhalodia/LeetCode/README.md

 # LeetCode
-In this repository I upload solution codes of various leetcode questions in java
+In this repository, I upload solution codes of various LeetCode questions in Java